imdone/imdone-atom/README.md

-// A HACK:4 ble task-board in your code.
+A hackable task-board in your code.
 ----
 ### You live in the code, your tasks should too!